samcorcos/recEngine/README.md

 # RecEngine

-Lightweight, easily impl
-emented recommendation engine.
-Used for suggesting products,
+Lightweight, easily implemented recommendation engine.
+This package is for users who are "liking" things, "purchasing" things, or "voting" on things.

 ```
 $ meteor add samcorcos:recengine